Wille Rydman

-Wille-Werner Rydman (born 2 January 1986 in Helsinki) is a Finnish politician and a member of the Finnish Parliament, representing the Finns Party and formerly the National Coalition Party.
+Wille-Werner Rydman (born 2 January 1986) is a Finnish politician currently serving in the Parliament of Finland, representing the constituency of Helsinki, representing the Finns Party and formerly the National Coalition Party.
 Rydman was elected to the parliament in 2015, gaining 4,524 votes in the elections.
 He has also been a member of the City Council of Helsinki since 2012.
-He received a Masters of Social Sciences from the University of Helsinki in 2007, after which he worked as a parliamentary assistant.
+He received a Masters of Social Sciences from the University of Helsinki in 2008, after which he worked as a parliamentary assistant.
+On 6 July 2023, Rydman was appointed Minister of Economic Affairs in the Orpo Cabinet.

-Political Views
+Political views

-Helsingin Sanomat named Rydman as one of the most right-wing members of parliament elected in 2015.
+Helsingin Sanomat named Rydman as one of the most right-wing members of Parliament elected in 2015.
 Rydman describes himself as a conservative.

+Life outside of politics

+Rydman has always taken interest in music, especially classical music, and his grandfather is composer and music teacher Kari Rydman As a child he was a member in Cantores minores boys' choir.
+He studied music theory in Sibelius Academy and in The Helsinki Conservatory of Music, playing concert flute.
+He has also served as a chairman of the Helsinki Philharmonic Orchestra and as a board member of the Finnish National Opera and Ballet.